DerThorsten/ivigraph/README.md

 - click on 1-9 within the viewer you want to paint on
 - draw labels
 - press 'u' to notify all childrens node's that there are new labels
+- change the brush size in the viewer options.
+But so far this number should be odd.
+So far all brushes are squared.